stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

-There's potentially a lovely analogy, I think from-- I think it's from cartography, where they say the only true map is the exact size and shape of the thing you are trying to map, [__BRYN:__ Absolutely.] but best of luck taking that on a short camper-vanning holiday in the Cotswolds.
+There's potentially a lovely analogy, I think from-- I think it's from cartography, where they say the only true map is the exact size and shape of the thing you are trying to map, [__BRYN:__ Absolutely.] but best of luck taking that on a short camper-vanning holiday in the Cotswolds. __[Bryn laughs]__ So... we use the Ordnance Survey and we like it.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Bryn laughs]__

-So... we use the Ordnance Survey and we like it.

 #### BRYN